onlypuppy7/LegacyShell/README.md

 - `npm run client`
 - `npm run services`
 - `npm run game`

+For each, on Windows/MacOS there are also script files which can be executed by clicking.

 There isn't any order for the execution, and all components will wait for each other to be initialised.